 The current sector allocation for Atlantic king mackerel (37.1% recreational/62.9% commercial) was specified by Amendment 1 to the CMP FMP (SAFMC 1985).
 The current stock ACL for Atlantic king mackerel is 12,400,000 lbs, with 8,000,000 lbs allocated to the recreational sector and 4,700,000 lbs allocated to the commercial sector.
-Table 2.2.1.2 shows the sector allocations resulting from applying the percentages in Alternative 1 (No Action) Preferred Alternative 2, Alternative 3, Alternative 4, Alternative 5, and Alternative 6 (Table 4.2.1.1) based on the revised total ACLs in Action 1, (Table 2.2.1.1).
-The revised total ACL includes recreational landings from Monroe County, Florida, and incorporates recreational data as per the newer MRIP FES method, and updates to commercial and headboat landings.
+Table 2.2.1.2 shows the sector allocations resulting from applying the percentages in Preferred Alternative 1 (No Action), Alternative 2, and Alternative 3 (Table 4.2.1.1) based on the revised total ACLs in Action 1, (Table 2.2.1.1).
+The revised total ACL incorporates recreational data as per the newer MRIP FES method, and updates to commercial and headboat landings.